Most popular backend frameworks

 • Compatibility.
 As new iOS and Android features get released and their SDKs updated, Flutter gets overhauls every time.
 This might pose the reverse compatibility issues we discussed earlier.
 But once again, being everyone’s favorite toy right now, strongly backed by Google, Flutter receives updates as frequently as possible to ensure Flutter apps don’t break.

-All this makes Flutter a great choice for quickly building robust cross-platform apps, even if they don’t have a fully native look and feel.
+All this makes Flutter a great backend framework 2023 choice for quickly building robust cross-platform apps, even if they don’t have a fully native look and feel.

 Google Firebase